New Guinea campaign: Capture of Rabaul

 The struggle for New Guinea began with the capture by the Japanese of the city of Rabaul at the northeastern tip of New Britain in January 1942.
 Rabaul overlooks Simpson Harbour, a considerable natural anchorage and was ideal for the construction of airfields.
 Over the next year, the Japanese built up the area into a major air and naval base.
 The Allies responded with multiple bombing raids on Rabaul as well as action off Bougainville.

 The Japanese Eighth Area Army, under General Hitoshi Imamura at Rabaul, was responsible for both the New Guinea and Solomon Islands campaigns, while the Japanese 18th Army, under Lieutenant General Hatazō Adachi, was responsible for Japanese ground operations on mainland New Guinea.

 The colonial capital of Port Moresby on the south coast of Papua was the strategic key for the Japanese in this area of operations.
 Capturing it would both neutralize the Allies' principal forward base and serve as a springboard for a possible invasion of Australia.
 For the same reasons, General Douglas MacArthur, Supreme Commander Allied Forces South West Pacific Area, was determined to hold it.
 MacArthur was further determined to conquer all of New Guinea in his progress toward the eventual recapture of the Philippines.
-General Headquarters South West Pacific Area Operational Instruction No.7 of 25 May 1942, issued by MacArthur, placed all Australian and US Army, Air Force and Navy Forces in the Port Moresby Area under the control of New Guinea Force.